About Us

-The Center for Resiliency, Hope, and Wellness in Schools began in 1997 as a multiyear collaboration between University of Southern California, University of California Los Angeles (UCLA), RAND Corporation, Los Angeles Unified School District (LAUSD), and 3C Institute.
-It has also received support from SAMHSA through the National Child Traumatic Stress Network (NCTSN).
+The Center for Safe and Resilient Schools, previously known as The Center for Resiliency, Hope, and Wellness in Schools, was launched in 1997.
+It began as a multiyear collaboration between the University of Southern California, University of California Los Angeles (UCLA), the RAND Corporation, Los Angeles Unified School District (LAUSD), and 3C Institute.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) provided support for our network through the National Child Traumatic Stress Network (NCTSN).

-The need to test interventions under real-world conditions is one of our core values.
-Through federal and local funds, we have conducted rigorous research studies that include input from parents, students, and educators.
+One of our core values has always been a commitment to test interventions under real-world conditions.
+With the support of federal and local funds, we continue to conduct rigorous research studies that include input from parents, students, and educators.

 Our Experts

-Our team includes research and school intervention experts and a talented group of certified trainers.
-In addition to the extraordinary work of our current staff, we recognize the invaluable contributions of our earlier team members and advisors, including Pia Escudero, Arlene Fink, Sheryl Katakoa, Joshua Kaufman, Diana Solis, Jennifer Zelaya, Jeanne Miranda, and Ken Wells.
+Our team includes research and intervention experts and a talented group of certified trainers.
+In addition to our current staff, we recognize the invaluable contributions of our earlier team members and advisors, including Pia Escudero, Arlene Dink, Sheryl Katakoa, Joshua Kaufman, Diana Solis, Jennifer Zelaya, Jeanne Miranda, and Ken Wells.

 Prof. Villaverde is a clinical associate professor at the USC Suzanne Dworak-Peck School of Social Work and an EdD candidate at Rossier School of Social Work.
 She is an approved national trainer for TISE, Psychological First Aid, SSET, and Bounce Back.